MinnPost/minnpost-wordpress/wp-content/plugins/popup-maker/readme.txt

 Would you like to help translate the **best wordpress popup plugin** into more languages?
 [Join our WP-Translations Community](https://translate.wordpress.org/projects/wp-plugins/popup-maker).

 = What's Included for Free: =
-> + The plugin has limitless potential with no artificial restrictions.
+> + This popup plugin has limitless potential with no restrictions.
 If you can’t get the functionality you’re after, we’ll be happy to help you!
-Just ask on the [Support Forums](https://wordpress.org/support/plugin/popup-maker).
+Just ask at [https://wppopupmaker.com/support/](https://wppopupmaker.com/support/).
 > + There’s simply too many features to list here!
 But we’ll start with:
-> + Slide Outs, Banner Bars, Floating Stickies, Notifications, Loading Screens, Video Lightboxes, and of course, Opt-In Forms.
+> + Slide Out Popups, Banner Bars, Floating Sticky Popups, Notification Popups, Loading Screen Popups, Video Lightboxes, and of course, Opt-In Form Popups.
-> + Supports the most popular form building plugins available: Ninja Forms, Gravity Forms, Contact Form 7 & More.
+> + Our popups support the most popular form building plugins available: Ninja Forms, Gravity Forms, Contact Form 7 & More.
 > + We support practically every list building form, including but not limited to: MailChimp, AWeber, InfusionSoft, GetResponse, Constant Contact, Mail Poet, Mad Mimi, Hubspot, and Emma.
-> + All of our popups are Responsive popups.
+> + All of our popups are responsive popups.
 > + Use our unique **Popup Editor** to build any content you can imagine inside of our popups, plus control popup sizing, position, animation and so much more.
 > + **Conditions** allow you to target exactly who will (and will not) see your popups.
 Target any WordPress content such as: posts, pages and 26 more!
 > + We have included specific conditions for popular plugins such as WooCommerce.